-Future Generations VCT's strategy for managing investment risk is determined with regard to Future Generations VCT's long-term objective, as outlined on page 26.
+Future Generations VCT's strategy for managing investment risk is determined with regard to Future Generations VCT's long-term objective, as outlined on page 36.
 The management of market risk is part of the investment management process and is a central feature of venture capital investment.
-Future Generations VCT's portfolio is managed in accordance with the policies and procedures described in the Corporate Governance Statement on pages 29 and 30, having regard to the possible effects of adverse price movements, with the objective of maximising overall returns to shareholders.
+Future Generations VCT's portfolio is managed in accordance with the policies and procedures described in the Corporate Governance Statement on pages 39 and 40, having regard to the possible effects of adverse price movements, with the objective of maximising overall returns to shareholders.
 Investments in unquoted companies, by their nature, usually involve a higher degree of risk than investments in companies quoted on a recognised stock exchange, though the risk can be mitigated to a certain extent by diversifying the portfolio across business sectors and asset classes.
 The overall disposition of Future Generations VCT's assets is regularly monitored by the Board.

-Details of Future Generations VCT's investment portfolio at the balance sheet date are set out on page 66.
-By fair value, no individual investment exceeded 3% of Future Generations VCT's net assets at 30 June 2022.
+Details of Future Generations VCT's investment portfolio at the balance sheet date are set out on page 81.